genxapi/genxapi/docs/getting-started.md

 npx client-api-generator --help
 ```

 > ℹ️  The Orval template remains the default.
-Swap `@eduardoac/api-client-template` for `@eduardoac/kubb-client-template` (and ensure Node 20+) when you prefer Kubb’s plug-in ecosystem.
+Swap `@eduardoac/api-client-template` for `@eduardoac/kubb-client-template` (and ensure Node 20+) when you prefer Kubb’s plug-in ecosystem, or pass `--template kubb` to the CLI for a one-off switch.

 When contributing to this repository, bootstrap everything with: